lmparppei/Beat/README.md

 # Beat

 An elegant screenwriting app for macOS and iOS, using the plain-text Fountain screenplay format.
 It's fast, lightweight and, above all, has a distraction-free, minimalistic UI.
-Beat is also **fully open source** under GPL.
+Beat is **fully open source** under GPL.

 [Official website](https://www.beat-app.fi/)
 [Download releases on **App Store**](https://apps.apple.com/fi/app/beat/id1549538329)